uclhal/Data-Science-for-Docs/02-lesson-02-excel-hell.md

 In computing terms, not all data is equal.
 It's worth getting to grips with this now, as any deviation from a set pattern will cause problems later on.

-> If in doubt, aim for consistency in every column.
-Never try to record more than 1 "type" of thing.
+> If in doubt, aim for **consistency in every column**.
+Never try to record more than 1 "type" of thing in a column.

 ### Integers & Decimals